Fully-led Meditation Classes – open to all

 The metta bhavana is a practice for transforming our emotions, and for cultivating positivity and openness towards ourselves and others.

-You can come to the Buddhist Centre to learn to meditate any Tuesday or Thursday evening, Wednesday lunchtime or Saturday morning on any week.
+You can come to the Buddhist Centre to learn to meditate any Tuesday or Thursday evening or Wednesday lunchtime in any week.
 No need to book.

 - Tuesdays, 7.30pm – 9.45pm